fieldtrip/website/workshop/nigeria2025/stimuli.md

 end
 ```

-The following code is the bitsi helper object, it should be stored in a file that is called `bitsi.m`.
+The following code is the Bitsi helper object, it should be stored in a file that is called `Bitsi.m` (note the capitalization).

 ```matlab
 % Class "Bitsi"